 Planning Ahead for Winter Floor Care

 Three small words can create a facility manager’s worst nightmare during the winter: snow, sand and salt.
 Applied on outdoor walkways to protect people from snow and ice, salt and sand does just the opposite to floor surfaces.
 If tracked through the building, these materials can drive labor and floor care costs upward and ultimately reduce the longevity of floors.
-However, a few practical steps can keep harmful cold weather contaminants from wreaking havoc on a retailer’s floors.
+However, a few practical steps can keep harmful cold weather contaminants from wreaking havoc on floors.

 Matting and moisture control

 When customers and employees walk into a facility, their shoes carry in snow, which can melt into puddles.
 This increases the risk of potential slips, falls and damage to floor surfaces.
 Implementing a matting program helps prevent water from accumulating around entryways.

 Place a scraping mat either outside the building or in an inner foyer, allowing patrons to dislodge material from their shoes.
 Next, place an absorbent mat inside the building to help absorb additional water.
 Guests should walk at least six to ten steps on the mat before reaching the exposed floor surface.
 Look for matting with a rubber backing to prevent the mat from slipping across the floor.
 Regularly extract water from matting with a wet/dry vacuum to remove excess moisture.

 Some of the biggest challenges facility managers face during the winter months are sand and salt.
 Used to prevent outdoor slips and falls, these de-icing materials can erode floor finishes and surfaces when tracked inside the building.
 While a proper matting system will help prevent sand and salt from entering the facility and protect much of the floor against potential damage, facility managers should also regularly clean and buff floors.
 When rock salt is tracked inside, it can also cause excess water to pool and may melt through the floor wax.